People's Daily: Overseas edition

-The overseas edition of the People's Daily was first published on 1 July 1985, and was originally published in traditional Chinese characters.
+The overseas edition of the People's Daily was launched on 1 July 1985, and was originally published in traditional Chinese characters.
 After 1 July 1992, it was changed to simplified Chinese characters.
-Haiwainet is the website of the overseas edition of the People's Daily.
-In February 2014, the People's Daily Overseas Edition launched the WeChat public account "XiaKeDao".
+Haiwainet is the website of the overseas edition.

-In March 2018, BBC News pointed out that Haiwainet was the real body of All American Television, located in Pasadena, California, United States and that Haiwainet's American channel and All American Television were "one institution with two names".
-However, Haiwainet denied the allegations and stated that it "had no relationship with All American Television" and also had no relationship with the station's executive director Zhang Huijun.
+In March 2018, BBC News pointed out that Haiwainet was the real body of All American Television, located in Pasadena, California and that Haiwainet's American channel and All American Television were "one institution with two names".
+However, Haiwainet denied the allegations and stated it "had no relationship with All American Television" or with the station's executive director Zhang Huijun.
 Subsequently, the Seattle-based All American Television Corporation (AAT Television Corporation) also issued a statement saying that it had no relationship with All American Television.

 Internet

 The People's Daily also maintains a multilingual internet presence and established the People's Daily Online in 1997.
 The website of People's Daily includes content in Arabic, French, Russian, Spanish, Japanese and English.
 In comparison to the original Chinese version, the foreign-language version offers less in-depth discussion of domestic policies and affairs and more editorials about China's foreign policies and motives.
 The People's Daily in recent years has been expanding on overseas social media platforms.
 It has millions of followers on its Facebook page and its accounts on Instagram, Twitter and YouTube.
 An unusually high proportion of its followers are virtually inactive and are likely to be fake users, according to a study by the Committee to Protect Journalists.
 The People's Daily also maintains agreements with foreign newspapers to republish its content.